PRES update regarding COVID-19 vaccination in children with rheumatic diseases

 • It is important to establish registries regarding the efficacy, immunogenicity and safety of COVID-19 vaccines for patients with pediatric rheumatic diseases.

 • The PReS vaccination study group is conducting an ongoing registry study that aims to evaluate the safety and immunogenicity of the COVID-19 vaccines among patients with childhood RD.
 So far there are no safety concerns following available data on about 100 patients.
+New evidence support the efficacy of the vaccines.

 • The vaccine will most likely protect the patient from getting a severe course of COVID-19, but it is still possible that vaccinated people can carry the virus and be contagious to others.
 Therefore, vaccinated patients should still wear masks and practice physical distancing, according to the local health guidelines.